halesoysters/stock_analysis/README.md

 # Stock Analysis
 A multi year analysis of stock price performance using VBA macros to quickly and easily guage trends with a variety of tools.
-The project then explains the process for refactoring the original VBA code to see if using the new VBA macros written to analyze 12 stocks is appropriate for  use with larger data sets such as the S&P 500 and Russel 2000.
+The project then explains the process for refactoring to determine if the new VBA macros written is appropriate for use with larger data sets such as the S&P 500 and Russel 2000.

 ## Overview